 wiped out again?
 What would His Son have to inherit?

 Rainbows appear after rain has fallen that refreshes the earth.
 The air is clear and bright as the

-picture of the Son coming.
+of the Son coming.
 The Son of Man comes on the clouds.
-He is the source of Life
+He is the source of life (water), and He

-surrounding radiance.
+the surrounding radiance.
 Such was the appearance of the likeness of the glory of the LORD.
-And

-Every time we see a rainbow, we need to declare: The Son Cometh!
+Every time we see a rainbow, let us declare— The Son Cometh!